 Court Improvement Program Grants

-Court Improvement Program (CIP) grants are federal funds awarded to each state’s highest court by the U.S. Department of Health and Human Services, Administration for Children and Families (ACF) to help states assess and evaluate foster care and adoption laws, and improve safety, permanency, and well-being outcomes for abused and neglected children in the child welfare system.
+The Children’s Commission (Commission) administers the federal Court Improvement Program (CIP) grants awarded to each state’s highest court by the U.S. Department of Health and Human Services, Administration for Children and Families (ACF).

-Grant funds are available to support training and education programs that increase child welfare expertise within the legal community or facilitate cross-training opportunities amongst agencies, courts, and other key stakeholders involved in the child welfare system.
+The training grant was intended to increase child welfare expertise within the legal community and facilitate cross-training opportunities among agencies, tribes, courts and other key stakeholders.